bishnudev1/greenbook/README.md

 ## Current Issues

-- Automatically redirects to /me after /order-plant instead of /order-successful after successfuly payment, Probably because of <ProtectedRoute> component.
+- Automatically redirects to /me after /order-plant instead of /order-successful after successfuly payment, Probably because of <b>ProtectedRoute</b> component.
-- Some issues with cloudinary in Server, does not saving images at /register, /update-profile & /create-blog endpoints.
+- Some issues with <b>Cloudinary</b> in Server, does not saving images at /register, /update-profile & /create-blog endpoints.
 Throwing internal server error (Catch block).
-- <Toaster /> in App.js is giving DOM error while rendering the entire app.
+- <b>Toaster</b> in App.js is giving DOM error while rendering the entire app.

 ### Note that this project is still far from done.
 I'm still working in it and have a plan for future.
 Feel free to contribute in.
 Thank you 🙂.